FAQs Replacement Windows

 Argon is an inexpensive, non-toxic, odourless gas that is used in residential windows to insulate the two panes of glass.
 Argon gas helps to prevent frost from occurring at the bottom of windows and also helps to increase sound proofing characteristics of your window.
 Argon gas is heavier than air and as such it offers increased R-values and minimizes heat exchange through windows.
 Argon gas usually improves the u-value by about 10% in a window.

 We are a family owned business that opened our doors in Ottawa in 1982.
-We started by manufacturing PVC windows under the brand name Nordik Windows and we’ve been installing our windows since 1996 under Lambden Windows and Doors.
-To learn more about our company history, click here.
+We started by manufacturing PVC windows under the brand name Nordik Windows and we've been installing our windows since 1996 under Lambden Window & Door.